 If you applied for, and have been granted a HCFC controlled substances licence, and you have identified a quota holder who is willing to transfer their total HCFC quota, or part of their quota to you, the current holder of HCFC quota (transferor) will be required to submit an application to the Minister to transfer quota.

-For further information please contact the Import Operations Team.
+For further information please contact the Import and Export Operations Team.

 Holders of a controlled substances licence for HCFCs are required to provide twice yearly reports on the type and quantity of HCFCs manufactured, imported, and/or exported.
 Licensees then need to pay a levy based on the quantity of substances imported (or manufactured should this commence in Australia).